A Census of NUV M-Dwarf Flares Using Archival GALEX Data and the gPhoton2 Pipeline

-Our results thus paint the following picture: exoplanets orbiting M3-M6 M-dwarfs seem to have sufficient surface NUV flux for abiogenesis.
+Our results thus paint the following picture: flares might allow exoplanets orbiting M4 and later dwarfs to have sufficient surface NUV flux for abiogenesis.
 Nevertheless, those same flares may preclude the formation of an ozone layer, exposing subsequent complex lifeforms to sterilizing levels of UV radiation.
 For instance, the threshold NUV dosage for 10\% survival of the common bacterium \textit{E. coli} is $2.2\times10^4$ ergs/cm$^2$ \citep{estrela_superflare_2018, estrela_chapter_2021}, which is reached within minutes for habitable-zone exoplanets orbiting any M-dwarf without attenuation from the ozone layer.
 However, life could still survive in locations shielded from UV radiation, such as underwater or underground.
 Continuing the previous example, \textit{E. coli} would survive at a depth 10-30\,m underwater even during the strongest flares we observe, which is well within the photic zone (depth < 200\,m) .

 Even as the large size of the \galex{} dataset enables predictions about UV flares and their effect on exoplanetary habitability to far greater accuracy than previously possible, it pays to keep in mind that that these results are based on averaged NUV luminosities and flaring activity levels.
 Quiescent NUV luminosities of M-dwarfs have large variability, even within the same spectral sub-type (Figure \ref{fig: galex nuv mags}; see also \citealt{miles_hazmat_2017, cifuentes_carmenes_2020}), and flare rates and activity levels may vary among stars as well.